abasener/MSML641-Final-Project/README.md

 - Building the unit test cases in test_pipeline.py
 - Generating the CLAUDE_RATINGS in Part 7c of the evaluation notebook, which serve as the second rater in the Cohen's Kappa calculation

 All project design decisions such as the three-stage pipeline architecture, knowledge graph scope, evaluation framework, and intent/predicate mappings are my own.
-The technical report is entirely my own writing.
+The technical report is entirely my own writing, aswell as the presitatoin.
 Claude was not used for ideation or design, only for translating already-decided logic into working code.

 ## Requirements